PeterKelemen2/AmongusJumpUnity/README.md

 - The player can choose from 3 different skins, that is red, gold and green.
 Default is red
 - When selected the model plays an animation and is highlighted
 - From here the player can go back to the Start Menu to play
-- The selected model is save in `Model.txt`
+- The selected model is saved in `Model.txt`

 ## Models
-All the models in the game were made by me, including the background images as well.
+All models in the game were made by me, including the background images as well.